 Then, in the deep, shark-infested waters, we took the plunge with our snorkels, some of us with trepidation.
 The surface was choppy, but we simply rode the currents that steadily carried us through the channel.
 Then they appeared.
 Galapagos sharks.
 Not just one… but five or six!
 They eerily swam around us below, their awesome life force alarming me for just a moment before I was engulfed by a surge of utter exhilaration.
 There are few experiences in my travels that have given me such a thrill… or made me feel this alive.

-I needed time to process what had just transpired… and I think the others did too.
+I needed time to process what had just transpired, and I think the others did too.
 Hoping to bathe in some R&R, we were later bitten alive by horseflies at the nearby beach.
 No tranquility here.
-Gorgeous beach though, huh?
+Gorgeous beach though, right?

 Well that was it.
 After a whirlwind, fleeting expedition through the South Pacific, I reluctantly said my goodbyes to the friends I made on the yacht and disembarked at the port in Puerto Baquerizo Moreno on San Cristobal Island with a pair of Finnish passengers who kept me company during my first night on land after a week at sea.
 In this town, sea lions stretch out on the pier and park benches without a care in the world.